Object-oriented programming (OOP) is a programming paradigm that uses

 called the base class or parent class.

-For example, let's say we have a base class called Animal
+For example, let's say we have a base class called Animal and we want to create a derived

-class called Dog
+class called Dog that

 inherits the properties of the Animals